ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The client and the proxy MAY choose to compress the IP and port information per datagram for a given target against the Context ID.
-In such a case, the client or the proxy MUST send a COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the target information (see
+In such a case, the client or the proxy sends a COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the target information (see
-{{targetmappingformat}}) it wishes to compress and the other party (proxy or client respectively) MUST echo back with either a COMPRESSION_ASSIGN capsule if it accepts the compression request, or a COMPRESSION_CLOSE with the context ID (see {{capsulecloseformat}}) if it doesn't wish to support  compression for the given Context ID (For example, due to considerable memory requirements of
+{{targetmappingformat}}) it wishes to compress and the other party (proxy or client respectively) echoes back with either a COMPRESSION_ASSIGN capsule if it accepts the compression request, or a COMPRESSION_CLOSE with the context ID (see {{capsulecloseformat}}) if it doesn't wish to support  compression for the given Context ID (For example, due to considerable memory requirements of